ScriptTactics/ScriptTactics.github.io/_posts/2023-05-23-home-security-networking.md

 - PVID

 Tagged ports: usually “trunked” connection.
-Connect 2 switches together.*
+Connect 2 switches together.
+Also they "tag" the VLAN ID/Tag to the packet that is getting sent across the port to its destination.

 Untagged: no VLAN identifier is attached to the packet.*